tlevine/www.thomaslevine.com/content/!/open-data-licensing/index.md

 facebook_description: But most aren't.
 facebook_image: p1.png
 ---

-Open data are "open", but do their licenses reflect that?
+## Open data are "open", but do their licenses reflect that?

 I downloaded all of the metadata files from 102 open data portals hosted on CKAN, Socrata and OpenDataSoft.
 Each of these data portal softwares has a metadata field for the license of each particular dataset.
 In the present article, I look at this metadata field.

+**tl;dr**: It turns out that most of the datasets don't have licenses.
+Or if they do, it's not specified in this field.
+I think it would be nice if they did.

 ## The portals
 I looked at [these portals](https://github.com/tlevine/open-data-download/blob/3115221f193e08d2e83eb753e8154ea9593fec55/portals.py),